Tatlayoko Lake Bird Observatory

 Banding and identification activities take place in a special banding building that helps protect birds and banders from the elements, taking the edge off the cold mountain mornings.
 Beginning at sunrise each morning, mist nets are set up at key points around the ranch to catch the birds.
-After carefully removing the birds, volunteers assist the banders to record each bird's details, attach a small band around its leg and then release the bird to continue its journey.
+After carefully removing the birds, the banders record each bird's details, attach a small band around its leg and then release the bird to continue its journey.

 Certified professional banders ensure all bird banding is done in accordance to best practices that minimize disturbance to the animals.

 Starting in 2013 we began a late-night capture and banding of northern saw-whet owls.

 The crew also conducts a daily census of birds in the area.
 Swans, raptors, owls and many other species not normally caught in the mist nets are counted and recorded during census.